HomagGroup/HOMAG-Connect/Applications/ProductionAssist/Samples/Authentication/Readme.md

 # Authentication / Authorization

-To access the HOMAG ProductionAssist Feedback Client Interface, a HOMAG Connect ProductionAssist Feedback License is required.
+To access the HOMAG ProductionAssist Feedback Client Interface, a HOMAG Connect productionManager License is required.

 To create an instance of the client, you will need both a Subscription Id and a Authorization Key.